cluesurf/term/book/artifacts.md

   bind region, loan region
 ```

-This is how the values would be saved in a sort of `seed.note` file.
+This is how the values would be saved in a sort of `seed.tree` file.

 ```
 mark <1.2.3>